JPolakow/Bulletin-Board-Web-Application/ReadMe.md

 ## Application Framework

 This web application was made using Node.JS and Angular.
-It intergrated with MongoDB to save the data and the users.
+It integrated with MongoDB to save the data and the users.

+The frontend also used BootStrap for a more reactive and visually appealing frontend.

+The certificate was generated using OpenSSL light 3.1.2.

 ## About the applicaiton